+Fall, 2016.
+A time of uncertainty and divisiveness for everyone, especially for Hispanics.
 So how does a cable company communicate a bilingual voice remote to millennial Hispanics at a time like this?
-Cable was surely the last thing on our audience’s mind.

 At the heart of the campaign was a bilingual spoken word performance co-created with up and coming millennial artists.
 Rhymes and rhythms were used to seamlessly combine two languages and deliver one powerful message of hope and unity.